crh3675/nodeii/README.md

 - Entities
 - Managers

 Managers are backend service containers that manage business logic.
 Imagine you want to expose a single service to manage Registrations.
-This service may touch many models.
+This service may touch many __entities__.
 This is the perfect place for placing complex business logic functions.

 Interface
 ---------------